-Ms. Al-Askari was the Administrator for Cardiology at Beth Israel Medical Center, and later at Montefiore Medical Center.
-She worked in the Otolaryngology and Opththalmology Departments as the Director of Business and Clinical Affairs providing needed services for underserved areas.
+Ms. Al-Askari is a native New Yorker, a graduate of New York University with a BA and MA in Near Eastern Literature and Languages, and an MBA in Healthcare Administration from Baruch College/Mt.
+Sinai School of Medicine and is a Certified Health Care Executive (CHE).
+She was the Administrator for Cardiology at Beth Israel Medical Center, and later at Montefiore Medical Center, worked in the Otolaryngology and Ophthalmology Departments as the Director of Business and Clinical Affairs providing needed services for underserved areas.
 For this work she was one of the first administrators to become a Fellow of the New York Academy of Medicine.
-She is a native New Yorker, a graduate of New York University with a BA and MA in Near Eastern Literature and Languages, and an MBA in Healthcare Administration from Baruch College/Mt.
-Sinai School of Medicine.

 Hobbies: Travel, Diving: Master Diver and an avid underwater photographer.